 The Sanskrit name of Melia azedarach is Maha Nimba whereas Azadirachta indica is known as Nimba.
 Both the trees can be easily seen in parks and along roadsides.
 Azadirachta indica has anti-inflammatory and antipyretic properties.
 Melia azedarach has an anthelmintic effect and used for worm infestation.

-Melia azedarach has close affinity with Neem and much used as a substitute for Neem.
-Heartwood and seed oil of tree is used as a substitute for neem.
+Melia azedarach has a close affinity with Neem and much used as a substitute for Neem.
+Heartwood and seed oil of the tree is used as a substitute for neem.

 General Information of Bakayan Tree